Crane House and Historic YWCA: Exhibits at the Crane House and Historic YWCA

-The Crane House has ten rooms, each containing 18th and 19th century furniture, paintings and decorative arts, including rugs, quilts, ceramics, glassware, silverware, toys, dolls and household items.
+The Crane House and Historic YWCA has ten rooms, showcasing 18th, 19th, and 20th century furniture, paintings and decorative arts, including rugs, quilts, ceramics, glassware, silverware, toys, dolls and household items, and reproduced YWCA material.
 Special items on display include a painted bedroom set owned by Paul Revere IV (1816), a harp made by Sebastian Erard (1827), and a William and Mary highboy (1740).

 Early preservationists purchased the house before it could be demolished and had the building physically moved from its original location at Glenridge Avenue to its current location at 110 Orange Road where it now resides.
 They formed the Montclair Historical Society and worked to restore the building to what it would have looked like in both Israel and James Crane's times.
 Until 2014, the house focused on its early American history.
 Currently, the Montclair History Center incorporates the story of the YWCA to tell the full story of the house during its entire use from 1796 to 1965.